 - Federal Guide for Veterans, Dependents and Survivors: 2011 Edition http://vets.syr.edu/ This quick link will take you to detailed and up-to-date information regarding Veterans benefits.

-- NEW!
-In Transition - Open to all service branches, including the Guard and reserves, inTransition is part of a Defense Department Health Affairs policy that directs health care providers to screen service members for mental health needs and make referrals to the program to prevent gaps in behavioral health care.
+- In Transition - Open to all service branches, including the Guard and reserves, inTransition is part of a Defense Department Health Affairs policy that directs health care providers to screen service members for mental health needs and make referrals to the program to prevent gaps in behavioral health care.

 For a confidential consultation with an inTransition coach, service members can call: